High society hits the streets as prominent Thais join protests

 Among the 100,000-plus protesters on Bangkok's streets on December 9 was Petch Osathanugrah, who along with his brother Ratch has an estimated fortune of $630 million.
 They own the energy drinks producer Osotspa and 51 percent of Shiseido Thailand.

-"It was time to take a stand," said Petch, a former pop star who is widely recognised in Thailand by his Struwwelpeter shock of hair, thick-rimmed glasses and salt-and-pepper goatee.
+"It was time to take a stand," said Petch, a former pop star who is widely recognized in Thailand by his Struwwelpeter shock of hair, thick-rimmed glasses and salt-and-pepper goatee.

 He stressed, however, that he wanted to keep the family business out of politics.
 "We hardly talk to each other about politics," he said of his brother Ratch.
 "I think we think the same way."